2ra3/Use-OSLO-in-MAC/README.md

 # Use-OSLO-in-MAC
-Follow the steps given in the README file to run OSLO on your mac system.

-To open the mac-terminal:
+NOTE: To open the mac-terminal:

 1)Click Command+Space

 2)Type Terminal

 3)Click Enter

+Follow the steps given below (in the README file) to run OSLO on your mac system.

 1)Go to mac-terminal and type: